Constitution

 1. The Full-time Faculty shall propose amendments during meetings of the Department Affairs Committee.

-2. Amendments may also be proposed through petition to the Chair by simple majority of the Full-time Faculty.
+2. Amendments may also be proposed through petition to the Chair by a simple majority of the Full-time Faculty.

 3. Voting on amendments shall take place only when a quorum is present.